Prisoner of War/Missing in Action (POW/MIA)

 Table Location: Off to the side somewhere on its own.
 There is no guidance regarding this, so you can locate the table where there will be the least amount of traffic (a foyer is not the best location) and somewhere that you feel is most dignified for your room arrangement.

 Firing Party: A firing party can fire the Three Volley Salute.
 The minimum number of members for a firing party is four: one in command and three members who fire.
 The standard number is eight: one in command and seven who fire.
+The USAF does not allow the firing party to fire volleys for POW/MIA remembrance ceremonies.

 Playing Taps: A note on the playing of Taps (recorded or live) during the ceremony.
-This bugle call has become the norm for many ceremonies and some think it may not be appropriate since he POWs/MIAs may still be alive.
+This bugle call has become the norm for many ceremonies and some think it may not be appropriate since the POWs/MIAs may still be alive.
 Yes, it is a call played at funerals and no, the ceremony is not a funeral, but it is a mournful call that seems very fitting as we mourn our comrades-in-arms who are still missing or prisoners somewhere.

 There is no official guidance regarding Taps from the League of Families, the organization that created the ceremony, my advice is to always be respectful; if you play it, you play it, and here is why you might want to play it (I wrote this as a reply to a question that you can read below):

-Taps is perfectly acceptable.
+Taps is acceptable.
 While some in the Protocol world disagree, feeling that the tune is played at a funeral and that the POWs/MIAs are not officially recognized as deceased, Taps is also played at night signaling the end to the day’s activities.
 This is something that could describe the fate of our POWs and MIAs their day’s activities in the free world is at an end.
 The choice is yours.
-To me, playing Taps rounds off the ceremony perfectly.
+To me, playing Taps rounds off the ceremony.

 Echo/Silver Taps: Please see this article.
 It is not authorized for funerals, but the POW/MIA ceremony would be a good place to sound this modified call.